-Tunnel Approach and Tunnel Exit Streets
+Tunnel Entrance and Tunnel Exit Streets

 Source: Flickr, Eric Fischer

 When the Queens Midtown Tunnel was built in 1940, connecting Hunters Point, Queens, to Murray Hill, Manhattan, two streets were constructed with it.
-Tunnel Approach Street and Tunnel Exit Street are exactly what they sound like.
+Tunnel Entrance Street (formerly Tunnel Approach) and Tunnel Exit Street are exactly what they sound like.
 The former leads to the tunnel’s entrance, and the latter allows exiting cars to diffuse into Second or Third Ave gradually over eight blocks.
-What’s interesting is that, despite the surrounding neighborhood having blossomed over the past seven decades, Tunnel Approach and Tunnel Exit Streets have no street addresses.
+What’s interesting is that, despite the surrounding neighborhood having blossomed over the past seven decades, Tunnel Entrance and Tunnel Exit Streets have no street addresses.
 Perhaps this is because of the area’s unpopularity: one online reviewer called a nearby park “the saddest park in New York.”
 She goes on to cite noise and traffic as the vicinity’s biggest nuisances.

 Aviation Road, Brooklyn

 This Brooklyn road (or series of connected roads) is adjacent to the Floyd Bennett Field, which once was New York’s first municipal airport.
 Opened in 1931, it went on to be the most active US airport during World War II.
 The field is currently part of the Gateway National Recreation Center and commemorates aviation history.
 Recently, the field held the Brooklyn Tomato Battle.
 In addition, the aptly named Aviation Road is the only remaining entrance to the field, since the airport and WWII Navy entrances are now closed to the public.